cdig/cd-module/README.md

 First of all, we open up a new page.
 Pages include their own default styling that puts them in a centred column with lots of top and bottom margin.
 They are also used by some of the [scripts](#scripts) to add special behaviour.
-We give this page an id, which must be unique within the module.
+We must give each page an id, which must be unique within the module.
 This id is used as the display name of the page in the [Page Switcher](#page-switcher), so make it nice.

-#### main
+### main

 ```html
   <main>